 - The Georgian house has several grand suites with large windows that allow plenty of natural light to enter the rooms.
 It lends itself well to natural light photography, making you look your absolute best in all your wedding photos.

-- Hedsor House has one of the largest bridal suites, perfect for getting ready on the morning of your wedding day.
-And on the day after you say I do, you can look out from the private balcony terrace or relax in the luxurious en suite marble bathroom complete with a double shower and a roll top bath.
+- Hedsor House has a spacious bridal suite, perfect for getting ready on the morning of your wedding day.
+And on the day after you say I do, you can look out from the private balcony terrace or relax in the luxurious en suite marble bathroom complete with a double shower and a roll-top bath.

 luxury and comfort at your fingertips

 - Its proximity to London means that your guests will find it easy to look for accommodation and also arrange transportation.
 Besides, they can even fit a side trip to central London to visit the queen!
 It’s perfect not just for your dream UK destination wedding but also for everyone’s European vacation.

 - Hedsor House is only 300 meters from St Nicholas’ Church which makes having a religious ceremony a breeze.
 It’s easily accessible from the house via the Alexander Drive pathway.
 Opting for a non-sectarian celebration won’t be a problem.
 This Georgian house can also easily accommodate civil ceremonies and blessings within its premises.